flutter/website/flutter-for-react-native.md

     ...
 {% endprettify %}

 In the equivalent Flutter example, we use an [`AnimationController`](https://docs.flutter.io/flutter/animation/AnimationController-class.html) object `controller` and specify the duration inside it.
-We animation is defined as a [`Tween`](https://docs.flutter.io/flutter/animation/Tween-class.html) which basically describes some interpolation between a beginning and ending value.
+The animation is defined as a [`Tween`](https://docs.flutter.io/flutter/animation/Tween-class.html) which basically describes some interpolation between a beginning and ending value.
 We are using a [`FadeTransition`](https://docs.flutter.io/flutter/widgets/FadeTransition-class.html) widget where we have `opacity` property which is mapped to the `animation` object.
 The sole job of a Tween is to define a mapping from an input range to an output range.
 Then we start the animation using `controller.forward()`.
 We can perform other operations too using the controller.
 In the example, We are using the [`FlutterLogo`](https://docs.flutter.io/flutter/material/FlutterLogo-class.html) inside the `FadeTransition` widget.

 <!-- skip -->
 {% prettify dart %}